rimutaka/posts/lambda-url-with-cloudfront/cloudfront-guide.md

-# AWS Lambda with CloudFront configuration options explained
+# AWS Lambda with CloudFront configuration guide

 This post explores different configuration options for invoking AWS Lambda via CloudFront to help you understand how different CloudFront and Lambda Function URL settings affect CORS and Authorization headers.